Turkish-Kurdish cease-fire on edge as one soldier is killed | DW | 20.10.2019

 Ankara demands that Kurdish-led Syrian Democratic Forces (SDF) leave a 444-kilometer-long (275-mile-long) and 32-kilometer-deep area along the border with Turkey.

-The Kurdish-led forces in Syria, which only had an indirect role in shaping the cease-fire, said it will abide by the halt in fighting.
+The Kurdish-led forces in Syria, which only had an indirect role in shaping the cease-fire, said they would abide by the halt in fighting.

-Redur Khalil, a senior SDF official, said Saturday that Kurdish forces would pull back from the border area in accordance with the ceasefire agreement after Turkey allows for remaining fighters and civilians to evacuate Ras al-Ayn.
+Redur Khalil, a senior SDF official, said Saturday that Kurdish forces would pull back from the border area in accordance with the cease-fire agreement after Turkey allowed for remaining fighters and civilians to evacuate Ras al-Ayn.

 Erdogan says Turkey will 'crush' terrorists